MicrosoftDocs/MIMDocs/MIMDocs/reference/get-smartcard-proposed-pin.md

 ---

-# Get Smartcard Proposed PIN
+# Get smart card proposed PIN
 Gets the server-generated user PIN.

+>[!IMPORTANT]
-**Note**: The server will set the PIN only if the profile template policy indicates that it should be done.
-Otherwise, the user should supply it.
+>The server only sets the PIN if the profile template policy indicates that it should be done.
+Otherwise, the user should supply the PIN.

+>[!NOTE]
-**Note**: URLs shown in this topic are relative to the hostname chosen during API deployment; for example: `https://api.contoso.com`.
+>The URLs in this article are relative to the hostname that's chosen during API deployment, such as `https://api.contoso.com`.

-##Request
+## Request

 Method  |Request URL
 ---------|---------
 GET     |/CertificateManagement/api/v1.0/smartcards/{id}/serverproposedpin

-###URL Parameters
+### URL parameters

 Parameter | Description
 ---------|------------
-id | The smartcard identifier (MIM CM specific).
-Obtained from the Microsft.Clm.Shared.Smartcard object.
+id | The smart card ID that's specific to Microsoft Identity Manager (MIM) Certificate Management (CM).
+The ID is obtained from the Microsft.Clm.Shared.Smartcard object.

-###Query Parameters
+### Query parameters

 Parameter | Description
 ---------|------------
-atr | The card atr.
-cardid | The card id.
-challenge | A base-64 encoded string representing the challenge issued by the smartcard.
+atr | The smart card answer-to-reset (ATR) string. cardid | The smart card ID. challenge | A base-64 encoded string representing the challenge that's issued by the smart card.

-###Request Headers
+### Request headers
-For common request headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common request headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.
-###Request Body
-none

-##Response
-###Response Codes
+### Request body
+None.

+## Response
+This section describes the response.

+### Response codes

 Code  |Description
 ---------|---------
 200 | OK
 204 | No content
 403 | Forbidden
 500 | Internal Error

-###Response Headers
+### Response headers
-For common response headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common response headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.

-###Response Body
+### Response body
-On success, returns a string that represents the PIN proposed by the server.
+On success, returns a string that represents the PIN that's proposed by the server.

-##Example

-###Request
+## Example
+This section provides an example to get the server-generated user PIN.

+### Example: Request

 ```
 GET GET /CertificateManagement/api/v1.0/smartcards/C6BAD97C-F97F-4920-8947-BE980C98C6B5/serverproposedpin HTTP/1.1
 ```

-###Response
+### Example: Response

 ```
 HTTP/1.1 200 OK